sst/guide/_chapters/handle-cors-in-serverless-apis.md

 ---
 layout: post
 title: Handle CORS in Serverless APIs
-date: 2020-10-16 00:00:00
+date: 2021-08-17 00:00:00
 lang: en
 ref: handle-cors-in-serverless-apis
-description: In this chapter we'll be looking at how to configure CORS (or cross-origin resource sharing) for our Serverless API endpoint.
-We'll need to ensure that our API responds to the preflight OPTIONS requests and our Lambda functions return the right CORS headers.
+description: In this chapter we'll look at how to configure CORS in our serverless API.
+We'll be adding these settings in our SST Api construct and in our Lambda function responses.
 comments_id: handle-cors-in-serverless-apis/2175
 ---

 Let's take stock of our setup so far.
-We have a Serverless API backend that allows users to create notes and an S3 bucket where they can upload files.
+We have a serverless API backend that allows users to create notes and an S3 bucket where they can upload files.
 We are now almost ready to work on our frontend React app.

 However, before we can do that.
 There is one thing that needs to be taken care of — [CORS or Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

-Since our React app is going to be run inside a browser (and most likely hosted on a domain separate from our Serverless API and S3 bucket), we need to configure CORS to allow it to connect to our resources.
+Since our React app is going to be run inside a browser (and most likely hosted on a domain separate from our serverless API and S3 bucket), we need to configure CORS to allow it to connect to our resources.

 Let's quickly review our backend app architecture.